REI Kingdom 6 Tent Review: Features And Comparison

 Recreational Equipment, Inc. (REI) was founded in 1938 to provide outdoor climbing gear to adventurers.
 Over time, the company’s focus expanded to include offering gear to mountaineers and backpackers and eventually to selling equipment and clothing to family campers, bicyclists, kayakers, skiers, and other outdoor sports enthusiasts.

-REI is known for their camping tents, which are well-designed and offer numerous features, such as weather protection, ample storage, comfort, spaciousness, good construction, and ventilation.
-While REI’s tents are moderately-priced, they offer good value for the money.
+REI is known for its camping tents, which are well-designed and offer numerous features, such as weather protection, ample storage, comfort, spaciousness, good construction, and ventilation.
 One of the most popular is the REI Kingdom 6 Tent, a camping tent that has received rave reviews from outdoor enthusiast publications and campers.

 What Makes the REI Kingdom 6 Tent Unique